The scope of the restrictions on phthalates has also been expanded to cover all types of products to be sold in the EU.

 Under Annex XVII of the REACH regulation, the ECHA differentiates the restrictions on childcare products as those which can or can not be placed in the mouth of a child with the following definitions:

-Articles less than 5 cm in all three dimensions can be ‘placed in the mouth’, sucked and chewed.
+Articles or part of an article is less than 5 cm in one dimension and can be ‘placed in the mouth’, sucked and chewed.
 If the object can just be licked, it cannot be regarded as ‘placed in the mouth’.
 However, the shape of the article, e.g. the existence of detachable or protruding parts and its resistance to compression or deformation also needs to be given consideration.